Jaan-J/Seneca-BTP305-Final-Project/readme.md

 Project Overview:
-The purpose of this term project is to put your C++ Object Oriented skills to practice by developing a simulation of an assembly line with any number of stations.
-A line with 3 Stations is illustrated in the figure below.

 The assembly line in your solution consists of a set of workstations each of which holds a set of stock items, which are specific to the station.
 A line manager moves customer orders along the line filling the orders at each station, as requested.
 Each customer order consists of a list of items